MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 3. **Expand your fulfillment network**: Business expansion is a highly strategic and impactful decision that needs to be data-informed and future-proof.
 Expanding into a new geo, or simply opening a new distribution center or 3PL in a current service area, can have dramatic impact on your inventory decisions, your delivery times, and costs.
 Simulating the impact of business expansion across your order management network will allow you to make decisions with more confidence.
 4. **Introduce new products**: New product expansion can have cannibalization effects on your current product lines, and cause a ripple effect across your order management network as buying patterns change, impacting your carefully planned inventory operations and your fulfillment and delivery plans.
 Simulating the impact of new product introduction will give you a future view of the expected impact of this type of expansion.

-For the first version of Simulations, we'll have available the **source optimization** scenario, with the others to follow in upcoming releases.
+For the first version of simulations, we'll have available the **source optimization** scenario, with the others to follow in upcoming releases.
 Clicking on the "source optimization" scenario will start the setup wizard:

 ### Name your simulation